radmagnetman/creeper/README.md

 ### Wiring
 D1 Mini\
-Solder directly to board tilt sensor on D4 and D5 (GPIO 12 and 4), test with tilt sensor code.
+Solder the tilt sensor directly to board on D4 and D5 (GPIO 12 and 4).
+The sensor should be soldered to the opposite side of the wifi module and antenna.\
+Test with tilt sensor code.\
-Sold the following with dupont end wires
+Solder the following with dupont end wires on the same side as the tilt sensor
 * 5V (+5V)
 * G (Ground)
 * A0 (Analog in)